mwermelinger/The-Joy-of-Jupyter/README.md

 This notebook uses the pandas library and requires the `WHO_POP_TB.xls` file, which contains World Health Organisation data about the world's population and deaths due to tuberculosis.

+**`turtle.ipynb`** shows how to draw turtle graphics from a notebook.
+It only uses Python's built-in turtle library.
+The graphics themselves appear in a separate window, as notebooks can only include HTML.
+This notebook includes a simple example of fractal tree drawing.

 As mentioned before, if you click on any notebook name at the top of this page, you will see a static rendering of that notebook.